QCaudron/repeater_roundabout/index.md

 # Repeaters

-Only [participating repeaters in this list](/psrg_repeater_roundabout/repeaters) are eligible for scoring points in the Repeater Roundabout.
-Please stick to these repeaters; we don't want to upset anyone who did not want to participate in the contest on their repeater.
+Only [participating repeaters](/psrg_repeater_roundabout/repeaters) are eligible for scoring points in the Repeater Roundabout.
+Please stick to these repeaters; we don't want to annoy anyone who did not want to bring the contest to their repeater.

 # Exchange